Butch White: Early career

 David William White was born on 14 December 1935 in Sutton Coldfield, Warwickshire.
 In his youth, he played club cricket for Aston Unity in the Birmingham and District League, where his reputation as a right-handed fast bowler earned him an invitation to play for the Warwickshire Second XI.
-During National Service as a driving instructor in the British Army, White earned a trial with Hampshire, making his first-class debut against Cambridge University at Bournemouth in 1957, and joining the county staff in 1958.
+During National Service as a driving instructor in the British Army, White earned a trial with Hampshire.
+He made his first-class debut against Cambridge University at Bournemouth in 1957, and joined the county staff in 1958.
 During the 1958 season, he made his County Championship debut against Nottinghamshire, as a replacement for the injured Leo Harrison.
-Across the season, made seven first-class appearances, taking 25 wickets at an average of 19.96, claiming his maiden five wicket haul on his Championship debut.
+He made seven first-class appearances across the season, taking 25 wickets at an average of 19.96, claiming his maiden five wicket haul on his Championship debut.
 The retirement of Vic Cannings in 1959 gave him the opportunity to open the bowling for Hampshire alongside Derek Shackleton, whom he would form a powerful bowling partnership with.
 In ten matches during 1959, he took 26 wickets at an average of 32.46.